What is DBT?

 - Radically Open Dialectical Behavior Therapy by Thomas R. Lynch

-- DBT for disorders over over-control rather than impulsive disorders
+- DBT for disorders with over-control rather than impulsive disorders

 - The New Harbinger Self-Help Workbook series has DBT workbooks for a variety of conditions such as anxiety and anger written by different authors.